Growth Summit · Nov 7-8 / 32 Early Bird seats left at $299. Then $449.

 Quality vs. Readiness: The Distinction That Changes Everything

-Most leads from Facebook ads are high quality but low readiness.
-They fit your profile.
-They are interested.
-But they are not ready to commit today.
+Most Facebook leads are high quality but low readiness.
+They're real people with real fitness goals who are genuinely interested — they're just not ready to commit today.

 Key Takeaways